Beautiful animals for the whole family to enjoy!

 Be sure to take your photos of our animals in their pasture with their red barn.
 Then post them to your Facebook or whatever social media you like, it’s fun and beautiful.

-Their barn door is always open, unless it reaches subzero temperatures.
+Their barn door is always open, unless there are really cold temperatures.
 In this instance, they will be inside their heated barn to keep them nice and warm!
-All other times, you are welcome to feed, pet, and view the animals through the fence while the restaurant or carryout is open.
+On hot days they may stay in their barn under their fan, as would you.
+Most other times, you are welcome to feed, pet, and view the animals through the fence while the restaurant or carryout is open.

 At our main restaurant in Romeoville, IL.
 They reside in the Red Barn at the end of the parking lot.
 Their door is normally open so they will be in the fenced-in pastures in front of the barn.